mattbanderson/mattbanderson.github.io/_posts/2022-09-22-isle-royale-feldtmann-loop-trail.markdown

 ![Sunset at Siskiwit Bay](https://i.imgur.com/tv7pkak.jpg) *Sunset at Siskiwit Bay*

 I woke up at 1:30 AM to head outside and check to see if the Northern Lights were visible, but unfortunately, they were not.
 Nevertheless, the Milky Way was clearly visible in the clear night sky, along with thousands (millions?) of other stars.
-It is hard to describe just how many more stars are visible in the complete wildnerness on a night with no moon.
+It is hard to describe just how many more stars are visible in the complete wilderness on a night with no moon.

 # Day 3